Users Guide for Luminar Moldable Sheet (RS-DD)

 Luminar Moldable Sheet should be left to air dry.
 If the drying process needs to be accelerated the sheet can be warmed in the kiln to 200⁰F.
 Take care that the pattern will be able to withstand this heating.
 Once dried, Luminar Moldable Sheet will regain its original rigidity.

 PREPARING TO FIRE:

-Prior to firing, it is often desirable to finish the surface of the RS-DD mold.
+Prior to firing, finishing can be done on the mold.
 This is easily done using a damp cellulose sponge or finger.
-The RS-DD surface maybe burnished with either of these until it shines.
-If the mold is to be used for fusing, give it a coat of ZIRCAR Alumina Rigidizer/Hardener to avoid sticking.
+The Luminar Moldable Sheet surface may be burnished until it shines.
+If the mold is to be used for fusing, apply a coat of Luminar Alumina Coat to avoid sticking.
 This step must be repeated each time the mold is fired for fusing.

-No special precautions are necessary to fire an RS-DD mold.
-As mentioned, the firing can proceed at very rapid rates with no difficulty.
+No special precautions are necessary to fire a Luminar Moldable Sheet mold.
+As mentioned previously, the firing process can proceed at very rapid rates with no difficulty.
 However, in the event that the glass is fairly heavy, it will be desirable to pre-fire the mold.
-This will develop its ceramic strength before it is loaded with glass, thus reducing the possibility of firing some defor- mity as a result of the weight.
-Once an RS-DD mold is fired, it can be wetted and shaped again.
+This step will allow the sheet to develop its ceramic strength before it is loaded with glass.